aaltsys/doc-server3/resources/05_backupdrive.rst

 .. warning::
-   (1) Connecting external drives over eSATA for scheduled backups can result in corrupted RAID arrays on some  motherboards which do not isolate SATA based on boot status.
+   (1) Connecting external drives over eSATA for scheduled backups can result in corrupted RAID arrays on some  motherboards which do not organize SATA ports based on boot status.

    (2) Zentyal 3.0 through 3.3 automounts USB devices, which interferes with fuse autofs mounts for backup drives connected using USB.

-In this example, an eSATA backup drive is configured as an extended partition hard drive formatted NTFS.
+In this example, a backup drive is configured as an extended partition hard drive formatted NTFS.
 Since Linux does not honor file permissions on NTFS volumes, the backup will be readable by anyone.